drshahizan/special-topic-data-engineering/materials/notes/mod2.md

 ## Data Integration Tools and Types

+- What are Data Integration Tool
+- Types of Data Integration Tool
+- How to Select the best Data Integration Tool
-- Data Integration Tools and Types
+- Data Integration Tools